Recognising those who are making an outstanding contribution within a plant group

 The name of Alan Bloom became synonymous with Bressingham, the garden he created by expanding the family nursery in Norfolk.
 He introduced over 170 new plants during his lifetime.
 Alan was awarded the Victoria Medal of Honour in 1971 and was made MBE in 1997.
 The Alan Bloom award is presented by the RHS Herbaceous Plant Committee in recognition of significant personal achievement relating to herbaceous perennials and hardy annuals.

-The 2020 Alan Bloom Award was presented to Christine and (the late) David Howard of Howard Nurseries.
+The 2022 Alan Bloom Award was presented to Judy Barker.

 Jim Archibald Award